 3. The composition of two bijections is also a bijection.

-From the above, the only condition from the definition of an equivalence relation that is not satisfied is that the above relation is reflexive on a particular set $$U$$, and thus if we can resolve the problem that a universal set does not exist, we can think of this relation as an equivalence relation defined on a universal set.
+Thus, the only condition in the definition of an equivalence relation that remains unsatisfied is for the above relation to be reflexive on some particular set \(U\); consequently, if we can resolve the problem that no universal set exists, we may regard this relation as an equivalence relation defined on a universal set.

-Although this is not a rigorous solution, we will proceed under the assumption that this problem has been resolved.
+Although this is not a rigorous solution, we shall proceed under the assumption that this problem has been resolved.
 (See: Wikipedia, Class)

 Definition 2 A representative of the equivalence class of a set \(A\) is called the cardinal of \(A\), denoted by \(\card A\).